-\paragraph{Neuron collapse is not a pure training phenomenon.} Previous work \cite{hui2022limitations} points out that \NC\ is mainly an optimization phenomenon that does not necessarily relate to generalization (or transferability).
+\paragraph{Discussion} In this work, we have explored the relationship between the degree of feature collapse, as measured by the \NC, and transferability in transfer learning.
+Our findings show that there is a twofold relationship between \NC\ and transferability: (\emph{i}) more collapsed features on the downstream data leads to better transfer performance; and (\emph{ii}) models that are less collapsed on the source data have better transferability up to a certain threshold.
+This relationship holds both across and within models.
+Based on these findings, we propose simple yet effective model fine-tuning methods with significantly reduced number of fine-tuning parameters.
+Our experiments show that our proposed method can achieve comparable performance compared to full model FT across various tasks and setups.
+Moreover, our findings also open up new avenues for future research that we discuss in the following. \begin{itemize} \item \textbf{Neuron collapse is not a pure training phenomenon.} Previous work \citep{hui2022limitations} points out that \NC\ is mainly an optimization phenomenon that does not necessarily relate to generalization (or transferability).
 Our work, on one hand, corroborates with the finding that pretraining \NC\ does not always suggest better transferability, but also shows a positive correlation between pretraining \NC\ and transferability to a certain extent.
 On the other hand, our work also shows that downstream $\mathcal{NC}$ on a dataset where \NC\ is well-defined correlates with the transfer performances across different datasets and thus could be a general indicator for the transferability.
 This suggests that \NC\ may not be merely an optimization phenomenon.
 An important future direction we will pursue is to theoretically understand the connection between transferability and \NC.